stakewise/v3-sdk/README.md

 #### Description:

-Updates the vault by authorized personnel such as the vault admin, whitelistManager, blocklist manager, validators manager, or deposit-data manager.
+Updates the vault by authorized personnel such as the vault admin, whitelistManager, blocklist manager, validators manager.

 #### Arguments: